bixBeta/scRNA-WS24/Lessons/Week4.md

  </details>

 ### 6. Now you should be in jupyter!
 You should see your files in the left-side pane (assuming folder icon on upper-right is chosen).
-You can navigate to
+You can navigate to the scRNA-WS24/Lessons directory, and double-click on the Week4-scanpy.ipynb file to start working through the jupyter notebook.

+### 7. Claim files when finished
+Because it is running in docker, the files created by the notebook will not belong to you on the server.
+From the server, you can execute the command `docker1 claim` to 'claim' the files and fix the permissions.